 The colour profile is a functional lifestyle tool, an extension of oneself, a vehicle by which anyone can develop their ‘colour sense’, and navigate confidently through life with the colours which make them look and feel the best they can be.

-The colorDNA master palette, from which all personalised colour palettes are created, includes the full spectrum of hues and their levels of value and chroma.
-If a colour/s which creates balance and harmony is not available on a personalised palette, it can be added.
+The colorDNA master palette, from which all personalised colour palettes are created, includes the full spectrum of hues with high and low levels of value and high and low levels of chroma saturation.

 The personalised colour palettes include colours and neutrals which provide optimal balance and harmony, and a broader range of colours and neutrals which complement and coordinate with the optimum colours and provide moderate balance and harmony with a person’s colour characteristics.